 Pinterest Marketing Guide: How to Use Pinterest to Boost Your Brand – The topic you loved almost as much as Facebook this month was Pinterest.
 Here Meg shares some great tips for using Pinterest for purposeful marketing.

 4 Tools for Pinterest Analytics and Monitoring – Once you implement that Pinterest strategy, you’ll need tools to measure your progress.
-Ann Smarty walks you through four of the best.
+Here are four of the best.

 RIP Ad Rotation in AdWords – So much for rotating your AdWords ads – you can now only rotate for up to 30 days, after which Google forces a winner.
 Unfortunately, this may not be enough time to get statistically significant results on low-volume keywords.